Romaq/bigrig-scripts/README.md

    pveum acl modify / --roles PVEAdmin --users <user>@pam
    ```
 4. Lock down the server with the firewall[^3].
-  * This is through the PVE Web, Datacenter:firewall/options, select "Firewall" on the right-side panel and
+   This is through the PVE Web, Datacenter:firewall/options, select "Firewall" on the right-side panel and
    the "edit" button above that.
 Select the "Firewall" checkbox on the pop-up and "ok."

 5. Ogoing Maintenance
-  * Repositories need to be set for "no subscription" according to the relevant
+   1. Repositories need to be set for "no subscription" according to the relevant
    [howto](https://www.virtualizationhowto.com/2022/08/proxmox-update-no-subscription-repository-configuration/).
+   Both GUI and CLI options are provided on the page.
-  * The system will need an `apt-get update && apt-get upgrade` command, of course.
+   3. The system will need an `apt-get update && apt-get upgrade` command, of course.
-  * A local "git" repository needs made for this documentation as well as the scripts
+   4. A local "git" repository needs made for this documentation as well as the scripts
    for performing further setup to simplify fresh installations.
-  * gpg is already installed, I just need to add my private key and configure according
+   5. gpg is already installed, I just need to add my private key and configure according
    to another [howto](https://aalonso.dev/blog/2022/how-to-generate-gpg-keys-sign-commits-and-export-keys-to-another-machine).
-  * Create the directory for this and other git "projects," clone the script site, and
+   6. Create the directory for this and other git "projects," clone the script site, and
    change to that directory.
 ```
 mkdir -p ~/projects && cd ~/projects && git clone git@github.com:Romaq/bigrig-scripts.git